From Goodfellas to Gangs of New York, some of Scorsese’s most acclaimed films are based on books.

 Shūsaku Endō, 1966

 Killers of the Flower Moon.
-The 2023 movie compared to the 2017 book
+Poster of the 2023 movie and cover of the 2017 book

 VS3